Women's National Basketball Association: Finance

 During the mid-2000s, the NBA spent more than $10 million per year to keep the WNBA financially solvent.
 In 2007, teams were estimated to be losing $1.5 million to $2 million a year.

-Due to the lack of viewership, the WNBA has not been profitable in past years.
-The league projected losses through the 2010 season to be around $400 million.
+In total, the league projected losses through the 2010 season to be around $400 million.

-The league has begun to do better financially in recent years.
 In December 2010, Donna Orender said that the league had its first-ever "cash flow positive" team during the 2010 season.
 In 2011, three teams were profitable, and in 2013, six of the league's 12 teams reported a profit.
-The league has also signed extended television contracts with ESPN and sponsorship agreements with Boost Mobile.
+However, in 2018, NBA Commissioner Adam Silver revealed that the WNBA had lost an average of more than $10 million annually, which would amount to at least $280 million in losses since the WNBA's inception in 1997.

+By the 2024 season, the WNBA has seen their revenue grow rapidly through a variety of avenues, such as through raising capital, re-negotiating their media rights deal, expansion fees, increased ticket sales, and establishing new strategic partnerships and sponsorships with organizations.
+Still, 40% of the revenue generated by the WNBA goes to the teams and the players, with the remainder going to the NBA and outside investors.
+Overall, the league is expected to have lost $50 million for the 2024 season.

 Activism

-The New York Times in 2020 called the WNBA "the most socially progressive pro league."
+The New York Times in 2020 called the WNBA "the most socially progressive pro league".